Glynis Breakwell

 Dame Glynis Marie Breakwell DBE DL FRSA FAcSS (born West Bromwich, 26 July 1952) is a British social psychologist, researcher and former Vice-Chancellor of the University of Bath.
 In January 2014 she was listed in the Science Council's list of '100 leading UK practising scientists'.
-Her tenure as Vice-Chancellor of the University of Bath was marred by controversy over her renumeration, culminating in her dismissal.
+Her tenure as Vice-Chancellor of the University of Bath was marred by controversy over her remuneration, culminating in her dismissal.

 Breakwell has been a Fellow of the British Psychological Society since 1987 and an Honorary Fellow since 2006.
 She is a chartered health psychologist and in 2002 was elected an Academician of the Academy of Social Sciences.

 Breakwell was appointed Dame Commander of the Order of the British Empire in the 2012 New Year Honours for services to higher education.
 She is also a Deputy Lieutenant of the County of Somerset.

 Early life and education

 Breakwell was born on 26 July 1952 in West Bromwich, England.
 She graduated from the University of Leicester with a Bachelor of Arts (BA) degree in 1973, the University of Strathclyde with a Master of Science (MSc) degree in 1974, the University of Bristol with a Doctor of Philosophy (PhD) degree in 1976.
 Her doctoral thesis was titled "The mechanisms of social identity".
 Later, in 1995, she was awarded a Doctor of Science (DSc) degree, a higher doctorate, by Nuffield College, Oxford.

 In 2002, she lived in a five-bedroom house at Lansdown Crescent.
 After her dismissal from the Vice-Chancellorship, the house was then up for sale for £3,000,000.